-Trump proposes $100 billion in new tariffs on Chinese goods
+China vows to fight US ‘at any cost’ as trade spat worsens

-WASHINGTON (AP) — President Donald Trump has instructed the U.S. trade representative to consider slapping an additional $100 billion in tariffs on Chinese goods in a dramatic escalation of the trade dispute between the two countries.
+WASHINGTON (AP) — China vowed on Friday to fight the U.S. “at any cost” after President Donald Trump proposed slapping an additional $100 billion in tariffs on Chinese goods in an escalating trade dispute between the world’s two largest economies.

-Trump’s surprise move Thursday came a day after Beijing announced plans to tax $50 billion in American products, including soybeans and small aircraft, in response to a U.S. move this week to slap tariffs on $50 billion in Chinese imports.
+Trump’s surprise move Thursday to instruct the U.S. trade representative to consider the additional tariffs came a day after Beijing announced plans to tax $50 billion in American products, including soybeans and small aircraft, in response to a U.S. move this week to slap tariffs on $50 billion in Chinese imports.

-And it intensified what was already shaping up to be the biggest trade battle since World War II.
-Global financial markets had fallen sharply as the world’s two biggest economies squared off over Beijing’s aggressive trade tactics.
-But they had calmed down Wednesday and Thursday on hopes the U.S. and China would find a diplomatic solution.
+In Beijing, the Commerce Ministry said China doesn’t want a trade war — but isn’t afraid to fight one.

+“China will dedicate itself to the end and at any cost and will definitely fight back firmly” if the U.S. persists in its “protectionism,” the ministry said in a statement.

 Most Read Business Stories